Being a Sponsor

 Sponsors make our program possible.
 Each Star Kid is matched with an individual sponsor or a group willing to contribute toward the student’s education.
 Sponsorships allow our Star Kids to attend “effective” schools – small, mission-based, autonomous, culturally appropriate, non-public neighborhood schools.
 Sponsors are able to see the direct impact they are having on a Star Kid’s life when they receive the child’s report card, school photo, letter from the Executive Director, and a thank you note from the student.
 Sponsors may meet their student, or choose to remain anonymous.
 The sponsor may also choose to become the Student’s Mentor.
 Statistics show that a child is more likely to succeed if they know that someone is interested in their success.

 “I think about the Star Kids Scholarship Program with my heart and my head.
 Opening the doors to schools that offer academic, spiritual and personalized instruction is an act that speaks to my heart.
 Investing in the success of a child through education, often avoids the horrendous costs associated with incarceration and substance abuse, and that speaks directly to my mind.”
-Ken Moldow, Sponsor/Board Member
+Ken Moldow, Sponsor/Co-President, Newport/Fall River Star Kids Board of Directors

 Who Can Be a Sponsor?